oobianom/nextGenShinyApps/README.md

-# nextGenShinyApps: Tools in R for building the next generation of Shiny applications and responsive aashboards
+# nextGenShinyApps: Tools in R for building the next generation of Shiny applications and responsive dashboards

 Version: [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/nextGenShinyApps)](https://cran.r-project.org/package=nextGenShinyApps)

-## R Package installation and usage
+## R package installation and usage
 The nextGenShinyApps package is available on CRAN and can be installed as shown below

+### Install package from CRAN

 `install.packages(nextGenShinyApps)`